Strategic Leadership (MHR102)

 Leadership is all about creating change - change prompted by strong will to take advantage of opportunities or adapt to internal or external terms and conditions.
-When applying a "free choice" perspective we emphasize on the leader as an active actor that is responsible for strategic successes as well as failures.
-Beside this, in the course we also apply a pragmatic view on leadership and management: The leadership and management roles will always be mixed and leaders hold limited work and personal capacities.
-This imply that they have to choose and prioritize in a businessenvironment flourishing with problems and challenges.
+When applying a "free choice" perspective we emphasize the leader as an active actor who is responsible for strategic successes as well as failures.
+Furthermore, in the course we apply a pragmatic view on leadership and management: The leadership and management roles will always be mixed, and leaders hold limited work and personal capacities.
+This implies that they must choose and prioritize in a business environment flourishing with problems and challenges.

-The course will be divided in three parts, a) leadership and management theories and roles, b) leading strategic processes, and c) philosophy.
+The course will be divided into two parts, a) leadership and management theories and roles and b) leading strategic processes.

-The first part, Leadership and management theories and roles, will focus on how leadership and management research in the past and present has perceived and normatively understood leadership and management, and how cultural differences influence their way of thinking and act.
-A special attention will be given to theories / tactics of influence and transformational leadership and ethical issues.
+The first part, "leadership and management theories and roles", will focus on how leadership and management research in the past and present has perceived and normatively understood leadership and management, and how cultural differences influence their way of thinking and act.
+A special attention will be given to theories and tactics of influence, transformational leadership, leadership communication (especially focusing on rhetoric and dialogue) and ethics.

-The second part, leading strategic processes, focuses on how leaders can drive strategic processes in different ways - pros and cons based on situational understanding.
+The second part, "leading strategic processes", focuses on how leaders can drive strategic processes in different ways based on situational understanding.

 Facts